Veronika181/Veronika181/README.md

 💼 Seeking Collaboration

-I'm currently seeking job opportunities where I can apply my QA testing expertise and continue developing my frontend skills.
-I'm excited to collaborate on projects that challenge me and contribute to creating exceptional user experiences.
+I'm currently working as a Software Tester and am seeking opportunities for further challenges, both to expand my expertise in testing and to explore my growing interest in frontend development.
+I'm eager to collaborate on projects that allow me to contribute to high-quality software while developing my skills in creating user-friendly interfaces.

 🌟 My Portfolio